Trump International Hotel Las Vegas

-The Trump International Hotel Las Vegas is a 64-story hotel, condominium, and timeshare located on Fashion Show Drive in Paradise, Nevada, US, named for owner Donald Trump, who later became US president.
+The Trump International Hotel Las Vegas is a 64-story hotel, condominium, and timeshare located on Fashion Show Drive in Paradise, Nevada, United States, named for part owner Donald Trump.
 It is located down the street from Wynn Las Vegas, behind the former site of the New Frontier Hotel and Casino on 3.46 acre, near the Fashion Show Mall, and features both non-residential hotel condominiums and residential condominiums.
 The exterior glass is infused with gold.

-Tower 1 opened on March 31, 2008, with 1,282 rooms.
+The hotel opened on March 31, 2008, with 1,282 rooms.
 It has two restaurants: DJT, the developer's initials, and a poolside restaurant, H2(eau).
 Trump announced that a second, identical tower would be built next to the first tower, but the plan was suspended after the mid-2000s recession.
 It is Las Vegas's tallest residential building at 622 ft.
 In September 2012, the Trump Organization announced that it sold roughly 300 condominium units in Trump International Hotel Las Vegas to Hilton Worldwide's timeshare division, Hilton Grand Vacations.